Top Christmas Songs of the Past

 “Have Yourself a Merry Little Christmas” (1944)

-Judy Garland first performed this song for the movie, “Meet Me in St. Louis.”
+Judy Garland’s emotional performance in “Meet Me in St. Louis” introduced us to this melancholic yet heartwarming track.
 Songwriter Hugh Martin threw away the original melody but tried again after some encouragement from fellow songwriter, Ralph Blaine.
-The song that almost wasn’t has now been covered by artists such as Garth Brooks, James Taylor and Bob Dylan.
+Artists like Garth Brooks and James Taylor have since lent their voices, making it a holiday staple.

 “Rockin’ Around the Christmas Tree” (1958)